fontikar/circus/README.md

 How it works
 ------------

-As a simple example, we will fit an ???animal model??? using random regression to model the birth weight of mythical gryphons using `brms`.
+As a simple example, we will fit an animal model using random regression to model the birth weight of mythical gryphons using `brms`.
 We will use the `gryphon` dataset and `gryphonPed` pedigree included in the `circus` package to estimate heritability of birth weight (`BWT`).